 - 1. Active Salary-Related Escalator.
-The first post-retirement adjustment is a standard escalator tied to increases in the salary of a first-grade firefighter.
-This escalator increases retirement benefits by the same percentage increase as the percentage increase in first-grade firefighter pay negotiated between the City and the Minneapolis Firefighters Union. - 2.
-13th Check Adjustment.
-A second increase provision is based on the investment performance of the special fund of the relief association, and is referred to as the 13th check post-retirement adjustment.
-The 13th check post-retirement adjustment was enacted in 1989. - 3.
+The first post-retirement adjustment is a standard escalator tied to increases in the salary of a top-grade police officer.
+This escalator increases retirement benefits by the same percentage increase as the percentage increase in top-grade police officer pay negotiated between the city and the Minneapolis Police Federation. - 2.
+Thirteenth Check Adjustment.
+A second increase provision is based on the investment performance of the special fund of the relief association, and is referred to as the thirteenth check post-retirement adjustment.
+The thirteenth check post-retirement adjustment was enacted in 1989. - 3.
 Additional Post-Retirement Adjustment.
-A third post-retirement increase mechanism was added to law in 2000.
+A third post-retirement increase mechanism was added to law in 2000 (Laws 2000, Chapter 461, Article 17).
 If the funding ratio (percentage of plan pension liabilities covered by plan assets) of the relief association exceeds 110 percent, the association is authorized to distribute a portion of the funding in excess of 110 percent of its liabilities to its benefit recipients.